-Our model now involves three tapes: one for the input, one for the output, and one for the working tape.
+Our model now involves separate tapes for input, output, and a working tape.
 We can simplify the model by using a single tape for all three.
 At the beginning of the execution, the tape contains the input (which must be finite).
 As processing is done, the input is read and the tape is used as the working tape.
 Whatever is on the tape and the end of the execution is the output.